Villages of Royal Palm

 1707 Weeping Elm Circle, Port Orange, Florida 32128

-On Florida's Northeastern Coast, Villages of Royal Palm Has Concrete Block Single Family Homes and Villas, Swimming Pools, Tennis Courts and Putting Greens
+On Florida's Northeastern Coast, Villages of Royal Palm Has Concrete Block Single Family Homes and Town Homes, a Clubhouse, Swimming Pools, Tennis Courts and Putting Greens

-Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, a gated community that was planned by a locally owned and operated builder, Winston-James Development.
-It is an all ages community but markets to the 55+ demographic.
+Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, an established, gated community planned developed by Winston-James Development.
+It dates from the first 10 years of this century and is an all ages community that markets to the 55+ demographic.
 Most residents are retirees and empty-nesters.

-The development's villa homes and single-family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
+The development's town homes and single family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
 Floor plans start at about 1,505 square feet and range up to 2,416 square feet.
 Most homes have two to four bedrooms, a garage, a lanai or an optional back porch.
 Designs are open with kitchens that melt into spacious great rooms.
 Most are built with 40-year architectural roof shingles, rocker electrical switches, and granite countertops.

-Prices begin in the low-$200,000s.
+Prices begin in the low- to mid-$200,000s.
 Please verify this price with a Realtor as it may change down the road.
 Monthly HOA fees help pay for landscaping, yearly pressure cleaning, and painting (every five years).

 Royal Palm's 12,000 square foot clubhouse has a fitness center as well as rooms for cards, billiards, and crafts.
 Events and potlucks are held in its kitchen and ballroom.
 Outdoor amenities include two swimming pools, a heated jacuzzi, tennis courts, and putting greens.